Serroda/fluid-tile/README.md

 ## Features

-- 🚀 Working on KDE Plasma 6.4.5
+- 🚀 Working on KDE Plasma 6 (or superior)
+- 🛠️ KWin native tiling
 - 🪟 Smooth tiling
-- 🖼️ Working with custom layout (Super + T)
+- 🖼️ Working with custom layout (Meta + T)
 - 💻 Auto create and delete virtual desktops
 - ⛔ Blocklist for apps to which you dont want the script to apply
 - ⚙️ User options